fsantanna/dceu/doc/manual-out.md

 <a name="calls-operations-and-indexing"/>

 ## 5.4.
-Calls, Operations, and Indexing
+Calls, Operations and Indexing

 <a name="calls-and-operations"/>